During the COVID-19 pandemic, workforce management became an area of intense focus and accelerated innovation.

 Managing Contact Center Agent Shortages

 One of the ways to manage the ebb and flow of service level demands is to prepare for increased workloads for those times when call center agent hiring is most challenging.
 This might involve reprioritizing team and individual agent responsibilities.
 In times of increased stress, not all tasks have the same importance.
 Set new priorities and more achievable deadlines to help your team focus on getting through rough patches.

 Another way to mitigate the negative impact of heightened service level demands is to actively and systematically look for hidden talent on your team of contact center agents.
 This might be as simple as giving certain employees the opportunity to take on new challenges or soliciting new ideas for greater productivity from team members.
 The advantage to these approaches is that if they don’t work, you haven’t lost any ground.
 If they do work, then you’ve improved your call center agents’ performance in a highly collaborative way.

 One additional way to handle increased service level demand is through robotic process automation (RPAs), or having software do the highly repetitive and time-consuming work that would otherwise fall to agents.
 RPAs make business processes more efficient and enable your call center agents to do more complex and higher value tasks.
 RPAs can be used to address data capture, entry, retrieval and transfers; high-volume workflows; and managing security permissions.
-Freshly, the healthy food delivery service, shares several examples of RPAs they use to relieve their call center agents from being overburdened.

 Managing Contact Center Staffing